clitetailor/cursornext/docs/03-loc.md

 }
 ```

-Following the error line, an additional line is added to indicate the cursor position and explain the error.
+Following the current error line, an additional line is added to indicate the cursor position and explain the error.

 ```ts
 if (i === loc.column) {